Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Methods

 \subsection{Acknowledgments}

-We gratefully acknowledge Dr. Mihai-Cosmin Marinica for his guidance in adapting the distortion score method to this study.
+We gratefully acknowledge Mihai-Cosmin Marinica for his guidance in adapting the distortion score method to this study.
 The authors are grateful to all colleagues at Materials Design.
+AA acknowledges fruitful discussions with Fabienne Ribeiro and Andrei Jelea.
 The French Association Nationale de la Recherche et de la Technologie (ANRT) is acknowledged for CIFRE funding No. 2022/1599.